aiddata/geo-hpc/README.md

 ## data prep
-scripts for preprocessing raw data
+scripts for processing data before running extracts

 - **ltdr**
-   preprocessing for ltdr ndvi data
+   preprocessing for raw ltdr ndvi data

 - **ndvi_mosaic**
-   Scripts for creating a job on the Sciclone cluster which preprocesses/mosaics contemporary GIMMS NDVI data in parallel
+   scripts for creating a job on the Sciclone cluster which preprocesses/mosaics raw contemporary GIMMS NDVI data in parallel

 - **historic_ndvi**
-   Scripts for creating a job on the Sciclone cluster to process historic GIMMS NDVI data (1981-2003)
+   scripts for creating a job on the Sciclone cluster to process raw historic GIMMS NDVI data (1981-2003)

 - **atap**
    creates rasters from raw atap data

 - **year_mask**
-    mask yearly datasets using specified dataset and threshold value
+    mask existing yearly datasets using specified dataset and threshold value

 ## data post